 CAMNES is an international project of scientific excellence, aimed at overcoming the traditional geographic and institutional boundaries, by creating a network among the various stakeholders, public and private, active in the field of cultural, historical and archaeological heritage.

-CAMNES coordinates the fully accredited courses of the Department of Archaeology and Classical Studies of the Italian International Institute 'Lorenzo de' Medici'
+CAMNES coordinates the fully accredited courses of the Department of Ancient Studies (ANC) and the Department of Religious Studies (REL) of the Italian International Institute 'Lorenzo de' Medici'

 CAMNES is engaged in archaeological research in the field, both in Italy and abroad, in the organization of lectures, seminars, workshops and international conferences, and the publication of scientific and popular studies.